charlesbrandt/public/code/api/sequelize.md

 npx sequelize-cli migration:generate --name user-columns
 ```

 It may be necessary to update permissions at the host level if the container writes new files as root.
+(Or just create the files manually outside of the container -- not that much to them).

 ```
 sudo chown -R account: api/migrations/